Heart to Heart: What Is A Toxic Friendship & When It’s Time To Quit It!

 4. C O M P E T I T I O N

 Don’t get me wrong, competition is good!
 I also think that competition is there for motivating you and for inspiring you!
-Unfortunately, there are a lot of people who can’t deal with competition, and they caught up in jealousy.
+Unfortunately, many people can’t deal with competition, and they caught up in jealousy.

-If you have a friend, who is always competing with you and furthermore, if your friend is not happy for you, then reevaluate your friendship!
-Your beloved ones are supposed to support you and be happy for you when you achieve something great!
+If you have a friend, who is always competing with you and if your friend is not happy for you, then reevaluate your friendship!
+Your beloved ones are supposed to support you and be happy for you when you achieve something incredible!

 5. P E E R P R E S S U R E